LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part3-digits.md

 <div class="collapse" id="HomographyMatrix">
   <div class="card card-body ">

-There is a function I've used in <code>four_point_transform</code> called <code>get_perspective_matrix</code>.
-This is one I had to write myself, whereas in the Python version it comes with OpenCV.
-To explain it, I am going to have to explain further what the above code is doing.
+OpenCV comes with a fuction called <code>getPerspectiveTransform</code>.
+I had to write the Julia version of this myself.
-To do that properly, I would need to explain pinhole cameras, projection matrices, rotation matrices and more.
+To explain it properly, I would need to explain pinhole cameras, projection matrices, rotation matrices and more.
 Here is a source which does that: <a style="text-decoration:underline" href="https://towardsdatascience.com/estimating-a-homography-matrix-522c70ec4b2c">estimating a homography matrix.</a>
 For now, all I am going to say is that the calculations reduce to multiplication of every pixel with a special matrix called a homography matrix:

 $$